wangpeiyan320/gre320/README.md

-# You are so gorgeous it makes so mad
+# You are so gorgeous it makes me so mad.